 We stay in an Airbnb apartment in the middletown area, and we love the location a lot.
 Everything is within walking distance.
 For visiting breweries, we can just drink as much as we want, and nobody needs to drive at all.

 We walk to:

 - a coffee shop or a bakery for a sophisticated breakfast;

 - a never disappointed brewery for beer tasting;

 - a nice restaurant for lunch or dinner depends on when do we do brewery visiting;

 - a grocery store anytime when we want to cook.

 There are many museums that we only visited one art museum.
 There are interesting stores, for instance, olive extract machines store.
 There are many outdoor hanging spaces with good quality food and drinks, that very much like you are on a European street, enjoying your lovely daily life with beautiful things around.

 It's summer, but not super hot.
 The sunrise is 6:20 am and the sunset is 9:30 pm.
-We have a whole lot of time to spend on outdoor activities and get some brown skin from the sun.
+We have a whole lot of time to spend on outdoor activities and get tan in the sun.

 People are friendly.